kipkurui/OpenScienceInBioinformatics-Kenya/README.md

-# Open Science In Bioinformatics - Kenya
+# Promoting Open Science in Bioinformatics - Kenya

 This is a Mozilla Science Labs funded project that seeks to promote Open, reproducible and Collaborative Research to Bioinformatics communnity, especially students, in Nairobi Kenya.